pitercss/2017-source/src/call-for-speakers/index.md

 ## Guidelines

-To have more chances to get your talk accepted, there are following criteria:
+To have more chances to get your talk accepted, note the following rules:

 - **Language:** all talks are in English, with no exception.
-- **Duration:** you’ll have 30 minutes and optional 10 minutes for QA.
+- **Duration:** you’ll have 30 minutes and optional 10 minutes for Q&A.
-- **Quality:** visual fidelity, great typography, perfect styling, and good contrast.
+- **Presentation Quality:** visual fidelity, great typography, perfect styling, and good contrast.
 - **Originality:** we prefer premieres and unique topics to anything you’ve already presented elsewhere or anything well-known among developers.
 - **Brevity:** give it a catchy name and try to describe the main plot in a couple of paragraphs instead of writing the whole text.

-We’re not limiting your creativity, but helping to deliver your message the best way possible.
+We’re not limiting your creativity, but helping to deliver your message in the best way possible.

 ## We can help

-Have an idea or unique experience but not sure how to make it up as a talk?
+Have an idea or unique experience but not sure how to turn it into a talk?
 Don’t worry, we’ve helped many speakers before to tell good stories.

 - **Never presented on stage?** We will be guiding you through preparation process and rehearsing your talk via video chat.
-- **Not a native English speaker?** We could help to rehearse and proofread your talk, but intermediate language skills are required.
+- **Not a native English speaker?** We can help to rehearse and proofread your talk, but intermediate language skills are required.
 - **Had a bad experience on a conference before?** We truly care about our speakers and audience to help everyone feel comfortable, safe and welcome.

 ## Selection

 Once your talk or idea is submitted you’ll get a confirmation.
-Then within a week we’ll get back to you.
-In most cases we don’t decline a submission, but rather schedule a quick call to figure out details.
+Then, within a week we’ll get back to you.
+In most cases we don’t decline a submission, but rather schedule a quick call to figure out the details.
 Once everything is clear we’ll give you the final decision.

 ## What you get

 If your proposal is selected, here’s what you’ll get:

 - Travel to St. Petersburg.
-- Support in visa process.
+- Support in visa application process.
 - Entry to the conference.
-- Accommodation in a hotel.
+- Hotel accommodation.

 If your employer can cover your travel and hotel, we’ll be happy to list them as a sponsor.
 The money we save will be invested into making this conference even better.